BenCavens/Chief/readme.md

 # Chief #

-warning: Chief is still under heavy development and should not be used for production purposes.
+Warning: Chief is still under heavy development and is undergoing constant changes and should therefore not be used for production purposes.

 ## What is Chief
 A Blog engine for the Laravel environment.
-Chief provides a nice maintenance tool for the client and a clean API for the developer to work with.
+Chief provides a nice management tool for the client and a clean API for the developer to work with.

 No assumptions are made for the blogging implementation on the site.
 This as a break from other cms philosophies where the site had to be build upon the tool itself.
 Chief merely acts as a module and can be added any given moment during the development stage.
 The developer should design his blog pages with the use of the Chief API as a storage intermediate.

-## dependencies
+## Dependencies
-Laravel specific.
 Currently, the Chief package is designed to run inside a Laravel environment.
-There are no immediate plans to broaden the scope to other environments.
+For now, there is no intension to build support for other environments.

 ## Installing Chief